 We are not aware of any outstanding environmental liabilities associated with the Bear Lodge Property, except for the required reclamation work associated with our exploration and drilling activities.
-Previous exploration activities were approved by both the USFS and the Wyoming Department of Environmental Quality.
+Previous exploration activities were approved by both the USFS and the WDEQ.
 We have an approved reclamation plan and have posted surety bonds to cover the required reclamation.
+Certain of these reclamation activities were completed in 2024, and we are now awaiting final WDEQ approval for the removal of these obligations from our reclamation liability.